mattcroat/joy-of-code/posts/animated-code-blocks-using-shiki/animated-code-blocks-using-shiki.md

 {% embed src="https://stackblitz.com/github/joysofcode/shiki-magic-move?ctl=1&embed=1&file=src%2Froutes%2F%2Bpage.svelte&view=preview&title=Shiki Magic Move" title="Shiki Magic Move" %}

-You can click on the example page to see the code block animate, and the source code is available on [GitHub](https://github.com/joysofcode/shiki-magic-move).
+You can click on the example on the page to activate the code block animation.
+You can find the [source code](https://github.com/joysofcode/shiki-magic-move) on GitHub.

 [Shiki](https://shiki.style/) is a powerful, modern JavaScript syntax highlighter.
-[Shiki Magic Move](https://shiki-magic-move.netlify.app/) is a low-level framework agnostic library for animating code blocks which uses Shiki for syntax highlighting — it has framework wrappers for Vue and React but in this post I'm going to show you how to make a Svelte wrapper.
+[Shiki Magic Move](https://shiki-magic-move.netlify.app/) is a low-level framework agnostic library for animating code blocks which uses Shiki for syntax highlighting — it has framework wrappers for Vue and React, but in this post I'm going to show you how to make a Svelte renderer.

-You can read [The Magic In Shiki Magic Move](https://antfu.me/posts/shiki-magic-move) if you want to understand how Shiki Magic Move works, but the gist of it is that it uses text diffing, and the [FLIP animation technique](https://www.youtube.com/watch?v=idD9DA9eR_A) to animate the changes.
+You can read [The Magic In Shiki Magic Move](https://antfu.me/posts/shiki-magic-move) if you want to understand how Shiki Magic Move works, but the gist is that it uses text diffing, and the [FLIP animation technique](https://www.youtube.com/watch?v=idD9DA9eR_A) to animate the changes.

-Huge thanks to [@antfu](https://twitter.com/antfu7) for not only creating Shiki Magic Move, but also completely rewriting Shiki for the modern JavaScript age to use ESM and run anywhere where JavaScript runs.
+Huge thanks to [@antfu](https://twitter.com/antfu7) for not only creating Shiki Magic Move, but also completely rewriting Shiki for the modern JavaScript age to use ESM, and run anywhere where JavaScript runs.

 ## Project Setup